raftco/wp-prelaunchr/readme.txt

 No, sorry not by default and we don't plan on adding default support for more in the near future.

-It's be proven elsewhere that more fields dramatically kills conversion rate.
-Causing people to stop and think will not help your giveaway to be shared.
+It's generally accepted that more fields dramatically kills conversion rate.
+Causing people to stop and think will not help your campaign be shared.

 = Can we make the rest of the site members only? =